Gema manual page

 - -w

-- Whitespace insensitive mode.
-Space and tab characters in rules will
+Whitespace insensitive mode.
+Space and tab characters in rules will be

 allowed.